 If ε is "small" enough then the optimum dual solution y^ might not change.
-Therefore the profit increases by $\sum_i \varepsilon_i y_i^$.
+Therefore the profit increases by $\sum_i arepsilon_i y_i^$.

-- If the brewer has slack of some resource (e.g. com) then he is not willing to pay anything for it (corresponding dual - If the dual variable for some resource is non-zero, then an increase of this resource increases the profit of the brewer.
-Hence, it makes no sense to have left-overs of this resource. - Therefore its slack must be zero.
+- If the brewer has slack of some resource (e.g. com) then he is not willing to pay anything for it (corresponding dual - variable is zero). - If the dual variable for some resource is non-zero, then an increase of this resource increases the profit of the brewer.
+Hence it makes no sense to have left-aways of this resource are - Therefore its slack must be zero